The Fire Next Time

 The Fire Next Time is a 1963 non-fiction book by James Baldwin, containing two essays: "My Dungeon Shook: Letter to my Nephew on the One Hundredth Anniversary of the Emancipation" and "Down at the Cross: Letter from a Region of My Mind".

-The book's title comes from a couplet in "Mary Don't You Weep", an African-American spiritual:
+The book's title comes from a couplet in some versions of "Mary Don't You Weep", an African-American spiritual.
+The same lyric has been used in another spiritual entitled "God Gave Noah the Rainbow Sign":

 The first essay, written in the form of a letter to Baldwin's 14-year-old nephew, discusses the central role of race in American history.
-The second essay, which takes up the majority of the book, deals with the relations between race and religion, focusing in particular on Baldwin's experiences with the Christian church as a youth, as well as the Islamic ideas of others in Harlem.
+The second essay, which takes up the majority of the book, deals with the relations between race and religion, focusing in particular on Baldwin's experiences with the Christian church as a youth, as well as the Nation of Islam's ideals and influence in Harlem.